ChristianKreuzberger/amus-scenario/README.md

 This is the scenario template for the adaptive multimedia streaming ndnSIM (with BRITE and DASH).
 Please have a look at [amus-ndnSIM github repository](https://github.com/ChristianKreuzberger/amus-ndnSIM) before continuing here.

+In addition, this template is based on [ndnSIM-scenario-template](https://github.com/cawka/ndnSIM-scenario-template), with some additions.
+If you run into problems, this is the place to go to for further documentation.

 Prerequisites
 =============